shanedonnelly/OpenLens/README.md

 # Google Lens Result Scrapper + AI Image Analysis Pipeline + FastAPI end-to-end service

 This project provides a full python pipeline for analyzing images using Google Lens output. and generating an analysis using a large language model.
 The LLM provider could be any OpenAI SDK compatible LLM provider.
-I personally use [OpenRouter](https://openrouter.ai/docs/quickstart) wich can give easy access free llm providers.
+I personally use [OpenRouter](https://openrouter.ai/docs/quickstart) wich can give easy access to free llm providers.
 You could even use local models like Ollama to use the full pipeline unlimited.

 Quick explaination of the pipeline :
 - from an image, the scrapper upload it on Google Lens and scroll for more content,  wich result in a csv that contains the urls of the related websites (not the images url, this could be in th future) and the url description